The future: pancreatitis research

 What is a PSP?

-The James Lind Alliance (JLA) helps set up PSPs for a wide range of diseases.
+The James Lind Alliance (JLA) helps facilitate PSPs for a wide range of diseases.
 The purpose of a PSP is to identify and prioritise the unanswered questions for certain medical conditions, or areas of health.

 To know more detail about the pancreatitis PSP, you can read the protocol here.